-(1) The marketing authorisation committee for medicinal products for human use and the marketing authorisation committee for veterinary medicinal products are advisory committees of the director general of the State Agency of Medicines whose opinion, however, is not binding on the director general of the State Agency of Medicines upon making a decision.

-(2) The function of the committees specified in subsection (1) of this section is to provide consultations to the director general of the State Agency of Medicines in issues relating to the processing of marketing authorisations in respect of medicinal products.

-(3) The marketing authorisation committee for medicinal products for human use consists of up to ten members and the marketing authorisation committee for veterinary medicinal products consists of up to eight members.
+- (1) The marketing authorisation committee for medicinal products for human use and the marketing authorisation committee for veterinary medicinal products are advisory committees of the director general of the State Agency of Medicines whose opinion, however, is not binding on the director general of the State Agency of Medicines upon making a decision. - (2) The function of the committees specified in subsection (1) of this section is to provide consultations to the director general of the State Agency of Medicines in issues relating to the processing of marketing authorisations in respect of medicinal products. - (3) The marketing authorisation committee for medicinal products for human use consists of up to ten members and the marketing authorisation committee for veterinary medicinal products consists of up to eight members.
 The members of the marketing authorisation committee for medicinal products for human use must have an academic degree in medicine or pharmacy acquired in a university, and academic or clinical experience in the field of pharmacotherapy, pharmacology or pharmacy.
 The members of the marketing authorisation committee for veterinary medicinal products must have an academic degree in veterinary medicine, medicine or pharmacy acquired in a university, and extensive academic or clinical experience in the field of pharmacotherapy, pharmacology or pharmacy.
-[RT I 2010, 15, 77 - entry into force 18.04.2010]

-(4) The authorities of the committees are valid for three years.

-(5) The members of the marketing authorisation committee for medicinal products for human use and the marketing authorisation committee for veterinary medicinal products will be appointed by the Minister of Social Affairs.

-(6) The committees are formed and the rules of procedure thereof will be established by a regulation of the Minister of Social Affairs.
+- (4) The authorities of the committees are valid for three years. - (5) The members of the marketing authorisation committee for medicinal products for human use and the marketing authorisation committee for veterinary medicinal products are appointed by the minister responsible for the field. - (6) The committees are formed and the rules of procedure thereof are established by a regulation of the minister responsible for the field.